-Connection well as the focus of s nmon Core Standards, Key Ideas and Details #2 (Grade 2): Identify the main topic of a multi-paragraph text as as the focus of specific paragraphs within the text.
-2. Describe the connection between a series of historical ints, scientific ideas or concepts, or steps.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging READING Historical events, people, and symbols Compare and contrast information about historical events, people or symbols from illustrated text using a table f English language profind symbols of their com Interpret information about historical events, people or symbols from illustrated text Level 6- Criteria from the Performance Definitions (Example expectations) Discourse Complexity Our community had many blacksmiths in 1920.
+Grade 2 Amplified Strand Standard 5- Language of Social Studies Common Core Standards, Key Ideas and Details #2 (Grade 2) : Identify the main topic of a multi-paragraph tex well as the focus of specific paragraphs within the text.
+2. Describe the connection between a series of historic events, scientific ideas or concepts, or steps.
+S Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging READING Historical events, people, and symbols Match pictures with information about historical events, people or symbols following a model Sort information about historical events, people or symbols using visual support and graphic organizers Compare and contrast information about historical events, people or symbols from illustrated text using a table Summarize information about historical events, people or symbols from illustrated text using a template Interpret information about historical events, people or symbols from illustrated text f English language prof Ind symbols of their con) the connection Level 6- Reaching Criteria from the Performance Definitions (Example expectations) Discourse Complexity Our community had many blacksmiths in 1920.
 Our region has copper and nickel mines.
 In the past, the mines gave blacksmiths metal for tools.
 Recently, some community members started to worry about pollution from the mines.
 But the mining companies said they do not harm the environment.
 The copper and nickel from mines in this region give many people jobs.
 So, many community members want to keep the mines open.
 But others are afraid the mines are polluting nearby rivers.
 Companies began mining valuable metals in 1910.
 Since then, miners dug up many tons of copper and nickel.
 Blacksmiths used this metal to create different objects.
 Some community members fear metals from the mines are polluting our local rivers.
-The mining companies disagree.
-Level 6- Reaching
+The mining companies disagree. eaching

-Language Forms & Conventions our has → had In 1910 mine s , metal s give → gave for Recently, Started/began to But they companies in this region So, others mines' are polluting nearby mine v. min ing since then dig up →dug up Vocabulary Usage community blacksmiths Topical Vocabulary: region copper nickel tools members worry pollution harm environment support economy nearby valuable tons different objects disagree

-Example Context for Language Use: Students will read informational text about the different historical events, people and symbols that have been important for the development of their community in preparation for creating a timeline poster.
+Language Forms & Conventions our has → had In 1910 mine s , metal s give → gave for Recently, Started/began to But they compan ies in this region So. others mines ' are polluting nearby mine v. min ing since then dig up ->dug up Vocabulary Usage community blacksmiths region copper nickel tools members worry pollution harm environment support economy nearby valuable tons different objects disagree - of English language prof tlement, landmark, herit grade-level words and expressions, such as: founded in, settlement, landmark, heritage Example Context for Language Use: Students will read informational text about the different historical events, people and symbols that have been important for the development of their community in preparation for creating a timeline poster.